nyc-crh/site/content/key-concepts/_index.md

 [^10]: Theoharis, *A More Beautiful and Terrible History.*

-  <details class="mb-3 readmore"><summary class="pb-3"><h2>2.
+<details class="mb-3"><summary class="pb-3"><h2>2.
 Disabled people and their parents (and those in solidarity with them) have led many struggles for educational justice in New York City.
 They have done so through a range of strategies and toward a range of goals and visions for education, including survival, citizenship, inclusion, and self-determination.</h2></summary>

 Disabled students, parents, and advocates always fought for access to education.
 They did so long before the educational rights of disabled children were recognized by law.
 Their efforts included parents creating their own schools, developing organizations, protesting inhumane treatment in state institutions, fighting for public school programs to serve their children’s needs, and bringing court cases.[^11] Disabled students also organized campaigns for access to buildings, communication, and information they needed to learn.[^12] They made spaces for their own learning, joy, and connection, as well.[^13]